-For federal tax purposes the fund hereby reports 88.51% of the ordinary dividends paid during the fiscal year ended November 30, 2021 as qualifying for the corporate dividends received deduction.
-Also certain dividends paid by the fund may be subject to a maximum tax rate of 15%, as provided for by the Jobs and Growth Tax Relief Reconciliation Act of 2003.
-Of the distributions paid during the fiscal year, \$2,841,071 represents the maximum amount that may be considered qualified dividend income.
-Shareholders will receive notification in early 2022 of the percentage applicable to the preparation of their 2021 income tax returns.
-Also, the fund hereby reports \$.0003 per share as a short-term capital gain distribution and \$.2002 as a long-term capital gain distribution paid on December 14, 2020 and \$.0093 per share as a short-term capital gain distribution paid on March 29, 2021
+Where required by federal tax law rules, shareholders will receive notification of their proportionate share of foreign taxes paid and foreign sourced income for the 2021 calendar year with Form 1099-DIV which will be mailed in early 2022.
+For the fiscal year ended November 30, 2021, certain dividends paid by the fund may be subject to a maximum tax rate of 15%, as provided for by the Jobs and Growth Tax Relief Reconciliation Act of 2003.
+Of the distributions paid during the fiscal year, \$54,814,198 represents the maximum amount that may be considered qualified dividend income.
+Also, the fund hereby reports \$.0215 per share as a short-term capital gain distribution and \$.5856 per share as a long-term capital gain distribution paid on December 14, 2020.